By Donna Klein

 Seeds of a Fashion Revolution

 Paul Poiret was born into a house of modest means in Paris, France, in 1879.
 From the time he was a youngster, he had a large opinion of himself.
-So much so, that according to Bowles, his parents apprenticed him to an umbrella maker, hoping this would rid him of his natural pride.
+So much so that his parents apprenticed him to an umbrella maker, hoping this would rid him of his natural pride.
 He used left over scraps of silk to make clothes for a doll one of his sisters gave to him.
 The seeds of a fashion revolution are sown.

 Poiret’s Early Years